 - Warm milk to 110°F-115°F. Add instant yeast and turbinado sugar and stir to combine completely.
 Allow yeast to proof for 8-10 minutes, or until it becomes foamy on top.
 If yeast does not become foamy, then try again with new yeast.

-- Add yeast/milk mixture, salt, vital wheat gluten, and 480 grams (3.75 cups) of bread flour to a large mixing bowl (or the bowl of a stand mixer).
+- Add yeast/milk mixture, salt, vital wheat gluten, one egg, and 576 grams (4.5 cups) of bread flour to a large mixing bowl (or the bowl of a stand mixer).
 Use a wooden spoon or the flat beater of your stand mixer to mix on low speed until flour is completely combined.
 The dough will be very loose and sticky at this point.
+This is fine!

 - If using a stand mixer, switch to the dough hook attachment.
 If making by hand, you can continue using a wooden spoon, or switch to a Danish dough whisk at this point.